qian-o/ZenithEngine/README.md

 - ZenithEngine.Editor
 	- [ ] Use WPF for the editor's UI.
 	- [ ] Add project design and parsing, as well as loading and saving of project files.
+	- [ ] Design Redo and Undo features.

 - ZenithEngine.Viewer
 	- [ ] Use ImGui for the viewer's UI.